pivot-access-ltd/bma-offline-docs/src/maas-installation.md

     regiond:regiond-3                RUNNING   pid 8015, uptime 0:09:17
     tgt                              RUNNING   pid 8040, uptime 0:09:15

-rad-end

-rad-begin /snap/3.0/cli
-With MAAS installed and initialised, you can now open the web UI in your browser and begin your [Configuration journey](#heading--top-maas-config). rad-end

-rad-begin /snap/3.0/ui
-With MAAS installed and initialised, you can now open the web UI in your browser and begin your [Configuration journey](#heading--top-maas-config). rad-end
+With MAAS installed and initialised, you can now open the web UI in your browser and begin your [Configuration journey](#heading--top-maas-config).

 <a href="#heading--reinitialising-maas"><h3 id="heading--reinitialising-maas">Reinitialising MAAS</h3></a>